vlradu/Azure-Computer-Vision-REST-API-Demo/README.md

 ## Prerequisites:
 If you're going to use the **-ShowImages** parameter to preview the images, you'll also need to install IrfanView or modify **$PhotoAppPath** to point out to your installed image viewing application.
 Due to how the default Windows Photos app is built, launching it will not return a process ID to the script and because of this, the script will not work as intended with the Photos app.
 In that case it's better to drop **-Previewimages** altogether.

+## Example:
+You can review the results for a batch of photos I took without having to download and run the script yourself, just refer to the **Photos** and **Out** folders.

 ## Sources:
 https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/
 https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-describing-images